international law

 Foreign Commonwealth and Development Office: treaties

-The UK Foreign Commonwealth and Development Office's treaty pages, including the treaty database UK Treaties Online, treaties that have been signed by the UK but not yet been ratified (or equivalent) and information about multilateral treaties deposited with the FCDO.
-Guidance on UK treaty practice and procedure is also available, together with contact details for the FCDO Treaty Section's enquiry service.
+The UK Foreign Commonwealth and Development Office's treaty pages, including the treaty database UK Treaties Online, together with recent treaties that have been signed by the UK but not yet ratified (or equivalent) and information about multilateral treaties deposited with the FCDO.
+Guidance on UK treaty practice and procedure is available, with contact details for the FCDO Treaty Section's enquiry service.

 Subscribe to international law